vigna/value-traits-rs/README.md

 representations, such as compressed, succinct, functional, implicit, and so on.

-For this reason, this crate provides traits parallel to slices and iterators, but by value, rather than by reference. [`SliceByValue`] simply specify the type of values of the slice by value and its length.
-A [`SliceByValueGet`] provides methods that are exactly analogous of [`std::slice::get`] and [`Index::index`], but return values, rather than references, and are named [`get_value`] and [`index_value`] instead.
+For this reason, this crate provides traits parallel to slices and iterators, but by value, rather than by reference. [`SliceByValue`] specifies the type of values of the slice (via an associated type), its length, ad provides methods that are exactly analogous of [`std::slice::get`] and [`Index::index`], but return values, rather than references; they are named [`get_value`] and [`index_value`] instead.
 The longer names are necessary to avoid ambiguity, as all slices of cloneable elements implement our by-value traits.
 It might be argued `RandomAccessList` or `Sequence` might be more standard name, but we want to underline the fact that the read access is closely modeled after slices.
 Note that we cannot overload the `[]` operator, as [`Index`] methods must necessarily return references.

-Write access is a different issue because [`SliceByValueSet`] has necessarily a completely different setup than [`IndexMut::index_mut`].
-We also have a [`SliceByValueReplace`] trait whose setter return the original value, which might be more efficient in some circumstances.
+Write access is a different issue because [`SliceByValueMut`] has necessarily a completely different setup than [`IndexMut::index_mut`].
+It provides ways to [set], [replace], or even [apply a function to an element of the slice], plus a [few convenience methods].
+All methods except for the set methods have default implementations.

 Finally, like slices, slices by value can provide [subslicing].
 Subslicing traits are distinct traits, as you might be contented, for your application, of